Phil Small (journalist)

 In early June 2009, Small announced he was leaving WIN, accepting a job within the Australian Federal Police's communications department after working closely on the design of the new Communications model for the organisation.
 His final bulletin was on Friday 26 July 2009.

-Maintaining involvement as an NRL commentator now for MIX 106 in Canberra,Small lives on the South Coast of NSW with his wife Judy.It should be noted he has also commentated on Rugby Union, Basketball and Gridiron for both radio and television. and still contributes his time to a number of local charities and organisations in Canberra.
+Maintaining involvement as an NRL commentator now for MIX 106 in Canberra,Small lives on the South Coast of NSW with his wife Judy.
+He has also commentated on Rugby Union, Basketball and Gridiron for both radio and television. and still contributes his time to a number of local charities and organisations in Canberra.

 He has won several ACRA radio awards including an individual category award.